mtiller/ModelicaBook/text/source/behavior/arrays/oned.rst

 equivalent to ``{T[2], T[5], T[9]}``.

 Finally, let us consider one last way of refactoring these equations.
-Imagine we introduced two additional vector variables:
+Imagine we introduced three additional vector variables:

 .. literalinclude:: /ModelicaByExample/ArrayEquations/HeatTransfer/Rod_VectorNotationNoSubscripts.mo
    :language: modelica
-   :lines: 31-32
+   :lines: 31-33

-Then we can write these two equations (again using vector equations) to define the heat lost to the previous and next section in the rod:
+Then we can write these two equations (again using vector equations) to define the heat lost to the ambient, previous section and next section in the rod:

 .. literalinclude:: /ModelicaByExample/ArrayEquations/HeatTransfer/Rod_VectorNotationNoSubscripts.mo
    :language: modelica
-   :lines: 36-37
+   :lines: 37-39

 This allows us to express the heat balance for each section using a vector equation that doesn't include any subscripts:

 .. literalinclude:: /ModelicaByExample/ArrayEquations/HeatTransfer/Rod_VectorNotationNoSubscripts.mo
    :language: modelica
-   :lines: 38-38
+   :lines: 40-40

 Conclusion
 ^^^^^^^^^^